 All managerial decisions on CCET activities are directed through CCET’s joint Steering Committee, an interagency body comprised of government officials, waste management experts and development professionals, which meets twice a year to evaluate progress and recommend technical and operational actions in line with a programme of continuous improvement.

 Current CCET Steering Committee members

-Director, International Strategy Division, Global Environmental Bureau
+Director for International Strategy on Climate Change, Global Environmental Bureau

 Ministry of Environment, Japan